Last Glacial Maximum: Glacial climate

-The average global temperature around 19,000 BC (about 21,000 years ago) was about 6 °C (11 °F) colder than today.
+The average global temperature about 21,000 years ago was about 6 °C (11 °F) colder than today.
 According to the United States Geological Survey (USGS), permanent summer ice covered about 8% of Earth's surface and 25% of the land area during the last glacial maximum.
 The USGS also states that sea level was about 125 m lower than in present times (2012).
 When comparing to the present, the average global temperature was 15 C for the 2013–2017 period.
 As of 2012 about 3.1% of Earth's surface and 10.7% of the land area is covered in year-round ice.

+Carbon sequestration in the highly stratified and productive Southern Ocean was essential in producing the LGM.
 The formation of an ice sheet or ice cap requires both prolonged cold and precipitation (snow).
 Hence, despite having temperatures similar to those of glaciated areas in North America and Europe, East Asia remained unglaciated except at higher elevations.
 This difference was because the ice sheets in Europe produced extensive anticyclones above them.
 These anticyclones generated air masses that were so dry on reaching Siberia and Manchuria that precipitation sufficient for the formation of glaciers could never occur (except in Kamchatka where these westerly winds lifted moisture from the Sea of Japan).
-The relative warmth of the Pacific Ocean due to the shutting down of the Oyashio Current and the presence of large east-west mountain ranges were secondary factors preventing continental glaciation in Asia.
+The relative warmth of the Pacific Ocean due to the shutting down of the Oyashio Current and the presence of large east–west mountain ranges were secondary factors that prevented the development of continental glaciation in Asia.